 The deadline for the UK’s withdrawal from the EU is March 2019.
 A lot can change between now and then, particularly in the rapidly developing lighting industry.
 Until the government sets out its intentions regarding incandescent light bulbs, it is difficult to predict exactly how things will stand by then.
 One thing is certain: all eyes will be on Brussels.

-[i] The Collaborative Labeling and Appliance Standards Program, a US-based non-profit organisation that works to improve energy standards around the world
+[i] The Collaborative Labelling and Appliance Standards Program, a US-based non-profit organisation that works to improve energy standards around the world